alphatrl/IS111/Lab Tests/README.md

 ## Note

 Use this as additional materials for your self-learning.

-The files are provided ASIS and any answers provided in here are not the official solutions provided by the school.
+Lab Test solutions are provided by the contributors and are should be used ASIS.
+They are not the official solutions and should be use it for revision at your own risk.

+You're recommended to do the Lab Test yourself first, before looking at the solutions.

 ## Contributors